FMABrotherhoodX/window-server-ad-homelab/README.md

 ---

-## Episode 1: Active Directory Setup & Organizational Structure
+## Active Directory Setup & Organizational Structure

 Set up a domain controller from scratch on Windows Server 2022 and built an organizational unit structure that mirrors how real enterprise environments